MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 **Understand connection pooling limits.** Some services limit the number of network connections.
 When you exceed this limit, connections might slow down or terminate.
 You can use connection pooling to establish a fixed set of connections at startup time and then maintain those connections.
 In many cases, a default pool size might consist of only a few connections that perform quickly in basic test scenarios.
 Your application might exhaust the default pool size under scale and create a bottleneck.
 You should establish a pool size that maps to the number of concurrent transactions that are supported on each application instance.

 **Test the connection pool.** Each database and application platform has slightly different requirements for setting up and using a pool.
-Test your connection pool to ensure that it's properly established and works efficiently under load.
+Test your connection pool to ensure it works efficiently under load.

   > :::image type="icon" source="../_images/risk.svg"::: **Risk**: Connection pooling can create [pool fragmentation](/dotnet/framework/data/adonet/sql-server-connection-pooling#pool-fragmentation) and degrade performance.